 - Tab Groups – Tab Groups is again a flag for those users who are tab hoarders.
 It basically lets you organize tabs into visually distinct groups.
 For example, you can organize a group of tabs in a common color so that you can easily move to that certain group of tabs.
 You can assign colors based on their different set of tasks.

 - Extension Toolbar Menu – Earlier, Chrome extensions used to sit inside the Settings menu, but now it’s located beside the address bar.
-And if you are using too many extensions then your Chrome becomes cluttered and you can’t really navigate properly.
+And if you are using too many extensions, Chrome becomes cluttered and you can’t really navigate properly.
 In such a case, you can move all the extensions into a single toolbar menu.
-The address bar looks clean, more effective and has permission controls as well.
+The address bar looks clean, more effective, and has permission controls as well.

 - Global Media Controls – In order to make media controls on Chrome accessible, Chrome has brought a global flag that will allow you to play/pause/change tracks from a single location.
 If you enable the flag, you will find the toolbar on the top-right corner.